cpen333/cpen333.github.io/_labs/mutex.md

 }
 ```

-The parent process spins off a collection of subprocesses.
-It should then wait for all of these subprocesses to finish before disposing of the interp-process mutex.
+The parent process launches a collection of subprocesses.
+It should then wait for all of the subprocesses to finish before disposing (unlinking) the inter-process mutex.

 `system_logger_parent.cpp`:
 ```cpp